 Q24.
 How often should a water softener regenerate?

-The manufacturer recommends water softener to regenerate after 7-days or once per week.
+The manufacturer recommends that water softeners regenerate after 7 days or once per week.

 Q25.
 Why does my water softener smell bad?